Neural Module Networks

 To summarize our contributions: We first describe neural module networks, a general architecture for discretely composing heterogeneous, jointly-trained neural modules into deep networks.
 Next, for the visual QA task specifically, we show how to construct NMNs based on the output of a semantic parser, and use these to successfully complete established visual question answering tasks.
 Finally, we introduce a new dataset of challenging, highly compositional questions about abstract shapes, and show that our model again outperforms previous approaches.
-We have released the dataset, as well as code for the system described in this paper, at \url{http://github.com/jacobandreas/nmn2}.
+We will release this dataset, as well as code for all systems described in this paper, upon publication.